You Probably Have Some Questions

 Other times, we may recommend two hearing aids and you would only like one.
 It is important to realize that You may be more satisfied, and will likely perform better with two hearing aids.
 In most cases, two hearing aids are recommended and necessary.
 If you have hearing that is similar in both ears, two hearing aids will be best.

 By keeping both ears balanced, you keep your ability to localize to sounds (tell where a noise is coming from), you understand speech better in background noise, have a better sound quality and prevent further deterioration (worsening) of your ability to understand speech.

 I’m Dizzy.
 Who Should I Call?

-Dr. Berinstein and Dr. Bloom are Otolaryngologists.
+Dr. Berinstein is an Otolaryngologist.
 An Otolaryngologist is an Ear, Nose and Throat (ENT) specialist who, among other things, has been trained in the diagnosis and treatment of balance disorders.
 Many times, dizziness can be caused by problems in the inner ear, an area which should be examined by an ENT specialist.
-To start, complete this Dizziness Questionnaire.
-If you end up making an appointment with one of our doctors, bring this worksheet with you.
+To start, complete the Dizziness Questionnaire (located under 'For Patients', Patient Paperwork, Vertigo/Dizziness).
+If you end up making an appointment with one of our Practitioners, bring this worksheet with you.
 It will help him make a more effective treatment plan for you.

 What Causes Dizziness?

 There are many causes of dizziness.
 Some causes include high blood pressure, side effects from medications, disorders of the inner ear, age related changes to the central nervous system or even trauma to the head.